DjangoGirls/tutorial/en/python_installation/instructions.md

 ![Don't forget to add Python to the Path](../python_installation/images/add_python_to_windows_path.png)

+In upcoming steps, you'll be using the Windows Command Line (which we'll also tell you about).
+For now, if you need to type in some commands, go to Start menu → All Programs → Accessories → Command Prompt.
+(On newer versions of Windows, you might have to search for "Command Prompt" since it's sometimes hidden.)

 ### Linux

 It is very likely that you already have Python installed out of the box.
 To check if you have it installed (and which version it is), open a console and type the following command: